-A three-time James Beard Award-winning TV personality, chef, writer and teacher, Andrew Zimmern is regarded as one of the most versatile and knowledgeable personalities in the food world.
-As the creator, executive producer and host of the Bizarre Foods franchise on Travel Channel (including Bizarre Foods with Andrew Zimmern, Andrew Zimmern’s Bizarre World, Bizarre Foods America and Bizarre Foods: Delicious Destinations) and the new Andrew Zimmern’s Driven by Food, he has explored cultures in more than 150 countries, promoting impactful ways to think about, create and live with food.
+A four-time James Beard Award-winning TV personality, chef, writer and teacher, Andrew Zimmern is regarded as one of the most versatile and knowledgeable personalities in the food world.
+As the creator, executive producer and host of the Bizarre Foods franchise on Travel Channel (including Bizarre Foods with Andrew Zimmern, Andrew Zimmern’s Bizarre World, Bizarre Foods America and Bizarre Foods: Delicious Destinations) and Andrew Zimmern’s Driven by Food, he has explored cultures in more than 170 countries, promoting impactful ways to think about, create and live with food.

 A Taste of the Good—and Bad— Life

 Thanks to his parents who had him traveling around the world mouth first, Andrew knew from a young age he wanted a career in food.
 As a teenager, Andrew spent his days at the beach and nights cooking in Long Island restaurants.
 After attending The Dalton School and then Vassar College, Andrew was on the fast track to success cooking in New York City restaurants helmed by Anne Rosenzweig, Joachim Splichal and Thomas Keller.
-He helped open and run a dozen restaurants, but he was also an active addict and alcoholic spiraling out of control.
+He helped open and run a dozen restaurants, but he was also an addict and alcoholic spiraling out of control.
 Crashed and burnt, he lost his apartment and spent a year living on the streets, stealing to support his addiction.
 Ultimately, one last intervention by close friends brought him to the renowned Hazelden Foundation in Minnesota.
 Transforming his life around sobriety, Andrew began washing dishes at the Minneapolis outpost of New York’s Café Un Deux Trois in 1992.
 When a line cook fortuitously didn’t show up for his shift, Andrew took over his station, and in seven weeks was named Executive Chef.
 He changed the menus and turned Un Deux Trois into a successful gastro-bistro during his six-year tenure.

 Making Moves in the Media